munawar123421/Cloud-Computing-Microsoft-Azure-Services/README.md

 ### 🧠 Assignment Topic
 **Learn to create a simple website, deploy it to Azure App Service, and manage the deployment using Visual Studio Code.**

+# LECTURES WORK
+## 📘 Lecture12 – Managing Access & Permissions in Azure (Compatible with Azure for Students Subscription)

+### 🧠 Lecture Topic
+**Learn how to manage access and permissions in Azure using the free Azure for Students subscription.
+This task focuses on creating users, assigning roles, and verifying permissions within a resource group, providing practical experience with Azure's Role-Based Access Control (RBAC) and Identity and Access Management (IAM).**